flaviodev/curriculum-control-php/README.md

 # curriculum-control-php

-Simple application for to implementation of the architecture (ttm-core-php).
+Small application to implementation of the architecture (ttm-core-php).

 The idea is to create a simple curriculum, showing the personal informations, academics qualifications, professional experiences and especifics knowledges.